pellsson/pellsson.github.io/README.md

 # Ascension Summary

 - Find non-magic fountain next to a wall (manually)
 - 90 wishes.
-Eyes to jump on Sanctum.
+Eyes to phase-jump through walls.
 60 c!oGL. ~+100 MB
 - Genocide LcPUn (due to lazy bot code ;))
-- Tele Vlad & get candelabrum
+- Tele Vlad, phase-jump tower, get candelabrum.
 - `h`-strats to provoke Rodney (who is not allowed to return by RNG)
 - Wait for quest
 - Level-tele to jumping distance from quest leader (save realtime over landing next to).
 - Go to end
 - Land jumping distance from square
-- Jump to priest
+- Phase-jump to priest
 - c!oGL to top (Mysterious force not allowed.
 Lovely.)
 - Hallu for RNG manip without walls (just press space)
 - Force portals relatively close on Earth, Air, Fire.